How To Edit Your WordPress User Profile

 7 – Name > Nickname / Display Name Publicly As

-If you want to display a different author name than the name you originally registered for your site on your posts, you can change the Nickname (required) field and select another nickname from the Display name publicly as drop down menu …
+If you want a different author name other than the one you originally set up for your WordPress site to display on your posts, you can change the Nickname (required) field and select another nickname from the Display name publicly as drop down menu …

-If you change the nickname, all your posts, comments, etc. will then display with the new nickname, instead of the one you originally set up your site with.
+Once you change the nickname, all your posts, comments, etc. will then display with this new nickname, instead of the name that you originally installed WordPress with.

 Profile > Contact Info